PratikSherke/Time-Series_Analysis_Modelling/README.markdown

 - **Automobiles**: Sales of automobiles (in USD).
 - **GeneralMerchandise**, **FoodAndBeverage**, **Clothing**, **Appliances**, **BuildingMaterials**: Other retail categories for multivariate analysis.

-The dataset is sourced from the [U.S. Census Bureau Retail Sales Data](https://www.census.gov/retail/).
-Ensure you have permission to share this dataset if including it in the repository.

 ## Methodology